-Our CEO reinforces this commitment to diversity throughout all ranks of the global enterprise by:
+Our CEO reinforces this commitment to diversity throughout our company by:

 - Approving diversity metrics and reviewing progress against aspirational talent goals for women and underrepresented ethnic groups

-- Driving accountability through meetings with the company’s key line leaders on a quarterly basis to review key strategic initiatives centered on global diversity
+- Driving accountability through meetings with the company’s leaders to review key strategic initiatives centered on global diversity

 - Conferring with the company’s head of GD&I on strategic diversity and inclusion solutions and innovation opportunities